Hotel El Ciervo: a bit over-the-top … but in a good way!

 Disclosure: This article contains affiliate links.
 If you click on one and make a purchase, I will receive a small commission.
 This will not affect your price.

-We were placed here by the team at travel agency Pyrenees Experience, which sponsored us by giving us a discount on their service of arranging the package of flights, hotel, ski passes, ski equipment, ski lessons, and rental car.
+We were placed here by a travel agency that no longer exists.
+They gave us a discount on their service of arranging the package of flights, hotel, ski passes, ski equipment, ski lessons, and rental car.

 But I just have to write about it.
 It’s too unusual a place not to!